Ken Russell: Return to television and Altered States

 Russell returned to television with William and Dorothy (1978) a look at the life of William Wordsworth and his sister Dorothy, and The Rime of the Ancient Mariner (1978), about Samuel Taylor Coleridge.

 Russell went to Hollywood to make Altered States (1980), a departure in both genre and tone, in that it is Russell's only foray into science fiction.
 Working from Paddy Chayefsky's screenplay (based upon his novel), Russell used his penchant for elaborate visual effects to translate Chayefsky's hallucinatory story to the cinema, and took the opportunity to add his trademark religious and sexual imagery.
 The film had an innovative Oscar-nominated score by John Corigliano.
 The film enjoyed moderate financial success, and scored with critics who had otherwise dismissed Russell's work.
 Roger Ebert, who had given The Devils "zero stars", and had panned Russell's early composer portraits (he did, however, give three stars to both Tommy and Lisztomania), gave it his highest rating for Russell's work (three-and-a-half stars), praising it as "one hell of a movie!"

 Although the film was a financial success, Russell had difficulty making his next film.
 One project, Beethoven's Secret, was about to start shooting when financing fell apart at the last minute.
 He was attached to do the film of Evita for over a year, but ultimately left the project when he refused to cast Elaine Paige in the lead.
 A biopic of Maria Callas with Sophia Loren also failed to get financing.
 However, Russell found himself artistically rejuvenated when offered the chance to direct some opera.
 He did The Rake's Progress, Soldiers and Butterfly.

-Russell's next film after Altered States was The Planets (1983), about Gustav Holst's musical suite of the same name.
+Russell's next film after Altered States was The Planets (1983), about Gustav Holst's orchestral suite of the same name.
 This 53-minute film was made specially for The South Bank Show, the weekly arts programme on the ITV network in Britain.
 It is a wordless collage that matches stock footage to each of the seven movements of the Holst suite.
 John Coulthart wrote "familiar Russell obsessions appear: Nazis, naked women and the inevitable crucifixion."
 After essentially disappearing for decades, in 2016 the film was re-released on DVD by Arthaus Musik.

 For The South Bank Show, Russell also made Vaughan Williams: A Symphonic Portrait (1984) about Ralph Vaughan Williams.

 Russell returned to feature films with a sexual thriller, Crimes of Passion (1984), starring Anthony Perkins and Kathleen Turner for New World Pictures.
 It had moderate critical success and did not perform well at the box office, but was a big hit on video.